Routing without intermediate renders

 Why a simple redirect did not work

-The layout is fully determined by backend configuration.
-We do not receive a fixed list of child routes with unique identifiers.
-The structure of the screen only exists after the configuration has been fetched and initialized.
+The layout of this dashboard is fully determined by backend configuration.
+We do not receive a fixed list of child routes with known identifiers.
+The structure of the screen only exists after the configuration has been fetched and processed.

 {